Field ReferencePlanning

 The Three Horizons

 Locked (2 weeks) Near-term firm commitments.
 You can see individual batches with their scheduled dates and quantities.
-Changes to the schedule within this window require a CalVer revision with a stated reason.
+Changes to the schedule within this window require a versioned revision with a stated reason.
 This prevents casual changes to near-term commitments that downstream teams (purchasing, floor operations) are already acting on.

 Firm (3 months) Medium-term planning commitments.
 Demand is shown as weekly aggregates: total cases planned per week and how many batches make up that total.
 These commitments are expected to hold but can be adjusted without the locked-window friction.